We may earn commission from affiliate links →

-This can be for just a day, or maybe you’ll want to spend the night or a few days and explore the island you choose a little more.
+This can be for just a day, or maybe you’ll want to spend the night or a few days exploring the island you choose.

 The Elafiti Islands are located just northwest of Dubrovnik, and the main three islands you can visit are Kolocep, Sipan, and Lopud.
 These islands are the perfect escape from the crowds in Dubrovnik, especially between July and September.
 You can either choose your island or book an island tour that will allow you to see a snapshot of all three during a one-day tour.
 The choice is yours!

 Lopud and Kolocep are islands with zero traffic and are free of cars.
-So, if you want to get away from it all, they’re ideal options.
+So, they’re ideal options if you want to get away from it all.
 But, to find out more about the Elaphatiti Islands in general and choose which one you might want to visit, read on.

 How To Get To The Elafiti Islands